Image found here.

 A representative halo halo, the treat that Einstein was having while touring Luneta Park.
 Image found here.

 While observing them, Einstein and Maric both noticed that, while the young players had more speed and power, the older players seemed to negate the superior speed and power by creating space and time for themselves in various ways.
 Einstein muttered to himself that “it seems like they are warping both space and time” to gain an advantage over the younger players.

 It occurred to Einstein, that the older player might resemble a massive object in space, being able to warp both space and time.
 “Hmm, what if I substitute a star in place of that old master?”
 In addition, it seemed to Einstein as though the master seemed to manipulate time in a way that the younger player could not.
 This provided the “aha!” moment for Einstein.
 While it took years of work, this was the inspiration for his two famous papers and change the course of scientific history.

 What did Einstein see in Luneta Park on that day to inspire him to come up with these history changing insights?

-(2) Superior footwork helped to either dilate or shrink space-time in favour of the master.
-For example, the master could employ defensive footwork to evade an attack and thereby buy time and space for his counter attack.
+(2) Superior footwork helped to either dilate or shrink space-time in favor of the master.
+For example, the master could employ defensive footwork to evade an attack and thereby buy time and space for his counter-attack.

-(4) The choice of weapons often favoured the senior master.
-It was observed that the senior sometimes favoured a lighter stick to increase his speed.
-By increasing the speed of his stick, the master was able to stack the odds in his favour by manipulating the space-time continuum.
+(4) The choice of weapons often favored the senior master.
+It was observed that the senior sometimes favored a lighter stick to increase his speed.
+By increasing the speed of his stick, the master was able to stack the odds in his favor by manipulating the space-time continuum.